 Find out if you can turn off your Fitbit

-You can turn off Fitbit smartwatches, including all Versa models (original through the latest Versa 3), the Sense, Ionic, and even older models like the Surge or Blaze.
+You can turn off Fitbit smartwatches, including all Versa models, the Sense series, Ionic, and even older models like the Surge or Blaze.

 If your Fitbit allows you to turn it off, you find the option to Shut Down in the Settings app.